Gold Coast Myopia Control Clinic

 Quite simply, to ensure your child’s degree of myopia does not become higher.
 Restricting the myopia to a relatively small amount means less dependency on glasses and less risk of developing the sight threatening eye diseases outlined earlier.

 Prescribing standard spectacle lenses or contact lenses will give clear vision today, but will do nothing to slow or halt the progression of myopia.
 You will require frequent lens updates and will be put at risk of sight-threatening problems in the future.
 The lengthening of the eye which causes myopia cannot be reversed, making it absolutely critical to control myopia sooner rather than later.
-The good news is, evidence shows that certain treatments can slow and even halt progression.
+The good news is, scientifically validated evidence shows that certain treatments can slow and even halt progression.

 – Corneal Topography Scan